 To figure out what Avengers by Jonathan Hickman, Vol. 2 will collect, let’s review the total material existing to be collected.

-First, there’s the material already covered in the first omnibus:
+First, here’s a recap of the material already covered in the first omnibus:

 - Avengers #1-11: Collected in Avengers by Jonathan Hickman, Vol. 1